metosin/muuntaja/README.md

 + `wrap-transit-json-params`
 + `wrap-transit-msgpack-params`

 There is also a generic `wrap-format-params` on which the others depend.
-Each of these wrappers take 3 optional args: `:decoder`, `:predicate` and `:charset`.
+Each of these wrappers take 4 optional args: `:decoder`, `:predicate`, `:binary?` and `:charset`.
 See `wrap-format-params` docstring for further details.

 ### Response Format Middleware ###